-The teaching team is excited to share our love of dance and dance education with the Oak Park/River Forest/Forest Park communities.
+The teaching team is excited to share our love of dance and dance education with the Oak Park/River Forest/Forest Park/ Berwyn and Austin communities.
 We strive to make performing arts opportunities accessible to the public and encourage whole families to participate and develop their movement potential.
 These programs are easy to follow, taught by experienced, patient, kind, and educated teaching artists!

-The Park District of Oak Park provides dance classes for infants to adults, from Baby Wearing Ballet, Classical Ballet, Tap, Hip hop & Jazz, and World Dance Fusion and more--Classes are held at the Gymnastics Recreation Center at 21 Lake St., Studio 1, and Stevenson Center at 415 Lake St., Second Floor, Ridgeland Common at 415 Lake St., Large Studio, and Cheney Mansion 220 N Euclid Ave., Parlor and Ballroom.
+The Park District of Oak Park provides dance classes for infants to adults, from Baby Wearing Ballet, Classical Ballet, Tap, Hip hop & Jazz, World Dance Fusion, Latin and Ballroom.
+Classes are held at the Gymnastics Recreation Center at 21 Lake St., Studio 1, and Stevenson Center at 415 Lake St., Second Floor, Ridgeland Common at 415 Lake St., Large Studio, and Cheney Mansion 220 N Euclid Ave., Parlor and Ballroom.

 Early Childhood Dance Programs